Tearsheet

 AI Analysis | Feedback

-James F. Risoleo, President and Chief Executive Officer
+James F. Risoleo, President, Chief Executive Officer and Director

-Sourav Ghosh, Executive Vice President and Chief Financial Officer
+Sourav Ghosh, Executive Vice President, Chief Financial Officer

 Julie P. Aslaksen, Executive Vice President, General Counsel and Secretary

-Ms. Aslaksen has served as Executive Vice President, General Counsel and Secretary since joining Host Hotels & Resorts in 2019.
-Her prior experience includes serving as Vice President and General Counsel at General Dynamics Information Technology, and as Staff Vice President, Deputy General Counsel and Assistant Secretary at General Dynamics Corporation.
+Ms. Aslaksen joined Host Hotels & Resorts in 2019 and serves as Executive Vice President, General Counsel and Secretary.
+Her previous experience includes serving as Vice President and General Counsel at General Dynamics Information Technology, and Staff Vice President, Deputy General Counsel and Assistant Secretary at General Dynamics Corporation.

 Michael E. Lentz, Executive Vice President, Development, Design & Construction

 Mr. Lentz joined Host Hotels & Resorts in 2016 and has served as Executive Vice President, Development, Design & Construction since 2019.
-Previously, he was Managing Director of Global Development, Design & Construction at Host.
-Prior to Host, Mr. Lentz served as Senior Vice President and Head of Global Development for Las Vegas Sands Corp., a global gaming company, and as Vice President of Project Development at Walt Disney Imagineering.
+Prior to Host, Mr. Lentz was Senior Vice President and Head of Global Development for Las Vegas Sands Corp., a global gaming company, and Vice President of Project Development at Walt Disney Imagineering, where he oversaw the development, design, and construction of theme parks, timeshare, and resort hotels.

 AI Analysis | Feedback